tara-m-harwood/mod2_notes/README.md

   * set an @ variable to the method `Class.find_by(id: params[:id])`
   * directly on that variable, call `.destroy`
   * `render json:` @ variable
-* test all of these out with Postman
+* test all of the routes out with Postman

 ## Create the frontend file structure
 * From the terminal, `take frontend`
 * `touch index.html index.js styles.css`
+* note: remember you will need to be in this folder when you run lite-server

 ## Write the starter HTML
 * Open index.html